 Always remember to plant Heliconia under bright Sunlight.
 In some cases, lack of sunlight may inhibit flowering.
 However, it can tolerate a little shade.

-Finally cut the rhizomes and place it a few inches below the soil.
-The steps are almost similar to that of turmeric, ginger or other rhizome-based plants.
+Finally cut the rhizomes and place them a few inches below the soil.
+The steps are almost similar to that of cultivating turmeric, ginger or other rhizome-based plants.

-As far as there is adequate water and sunlight, Heliconias does not require much caring.
+As far as adequate sunlight and water are available, Heliconias do not require much caring to thrive.